pritudev/blog.pritudev.me/content/blog/create-basic-server.md

 ---
-title: 'Create a basic web server using express js'
+title: "Create a basic web server using express js"
 date: 2021-09-25
-published: true
 ---

 Easiest way to create a basic webserver using express js.